Kin-Lane/dictionary/README.md

-# certification
+# Dictionary
-This is a certification service.
+This is a dictionary service.